RGB-Tools/faucet-rgb/README.md

 This separate instance will be used as an RGB-enabled wallet to request assets from the faucet.

+To tear down the services, just run `docker compose down -v` in the `docker/` directory.

 ### Example asset request

 Generate a blinded UTXO with the request wallet:
 ```sh
 poetry run wallet-helper --blind